Blaine Robison, M.A.

 30 And going back to her home, she found the child lying on the bed, the demon having left.

-And going back to her home: The woman took Yeshua at his word and hurried home, a journey of faith, not sight. she found the child lying: Grk. ballō, perf. pass. part., to put, place or lay, lit. "having been laid" (Marshall). on the bed: Grk. klinē, a structure used for lying down, whether stretcher, bed, couch or pallet.
-In other words, someone laid the little girl on her bed, although the verb does not necessarily mean that she was asleep.
+And going back to her home: The woman took Yeshua at his word and hurried home, a journey of faith, not sight. she found the child lying: Grk. ballō, perf. pass. part.
+See verse 27 above. on the bed: Grk. klinē, a structure used for lying down, whether stretcher, bed, couch or pallet.
+In other words, someone laid the girl on her bed, although the verb does not necessarily mean that she was asleep.
 The narrative does not describe the nature of the demonic torment or the symptoms the girl suffered, but other accounts may be suggestive (cf. Matt 17:15).
-The important point made here is that the woman's daughter was delivered immediately from her torment, and as in the other instance of Gentile healing (the centurion's servant) Yeshua ministered to the need from a distance without direct contact.
+The important point made here is that the woman's daughter was delivered immediately from her torment, and as in the other instances Yeshua ministered to the need from a distance without direct contact.

 31 Again He went out from the region of Tyre, and came through Sidon to the Sea of Galilee, within the region of Decapolis.